 The harms of the Phase 3 PALISADE trial are summarized in the Key Studies section above and are detailed in Appendix Tables D7 - D11.
-The most common adverse events were GI (abdominal pain, nausea, vomiting) and though the incidence declined in the dose maintenance phase compared with the dose escalation phase, they remained high.
+The most common adverse events were gastrointestinal (52% abdominal pain, nausea, vomiting), though most were mild to moderate and the incidence declined in the dose maintenance phase compared with the dose escalation phase, they remained high.
 Withdrawal rates overall (21.0%) and withdrawals due to adverse events (11.6%) were substantially higher than those observed in the placebo group.
-Systemic allergic reactions (14.2%) and the use of epinephrine (14.0%) were common.
+Systemic allergic reactions (14.2% vs. 3.2% placebo) and the use of epinephrine (14.0% vs. 6.5% placebo) were common.